researchart/fse20/submissions/reusable/README.md

 # Reproducing data for Tables 2 and 4

 ## Run individual benchmarks
-1. Build jpf-core and java-ranger using the instructions found in INSTALL.md.
-Ne
+1. Build jpf-core and java-ranger using the instructions found in [INSTALL.md](https://github.com/vaibhavbsharma/fse20/blob/master/submissions/reusable/INSTALL.md).
 2. Navigate to fse20/submissions/reusable/java-ranger, if not already there.
 2. mkdir logs